SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

+# Java Persistence Query Language

 [slide hideTitle]

-# Java Persistence Query Language - JPQL
+# JPQL Definition

+JPQL (or the Java Persistence Query Language) is an **object-oriented** query language, which is part of the Java persistence API.

-JPQL is a tool used when either our queries get too complex and query method names are just not enough or the method name gets too ugly.
+It is a tool used when either our queries get too complex and query method names are just not enough or the method name gets too ugly.

-It's an **object-oriented** query language part of the Java Persistence API.

 Used to make queries against entities stored in a relational database.

 JPQL is similar to SQL except for a few differences.

-- The biggest and most important difference is that we interact and make queries with the entities, not with the tables from the DB.
+- The biggest and most important difference is that we interact and make queries with the entities, not with the tables from the DB
-- It won't affect the database directly.
+- It will not affect the database directly

 [/slide]